Obama warns on Crimea, orders sanctions over Russian moves in Ukraine

 "Any discussion about the future of Ukraine must include the legitimate government of Ukraine," Obama said.
 "In 2014, we are well beyond the days when borders can be redrawn over the heads of democratic leaders."

-Obama and administration officials emphasized that the U.S. sanctions could be adjusted or additional steps taken as Russian behavior changed.
+Obama and administration officials emphasized that the U.S. sanctions could be adjusted or additional steps taken as Russian behaviour changed.

 "While we take these steps, I want to be clear that there is also a way to resolve this crisis that respects the interests of the Russian Federation, as well as the Ukrainian people," the president said, calling for international monitors to be allowed into Ukraine as well as direct talks between Moscow and Kiev.